m-9c/sops/docs/controller-skills/runwaymanagement.md

 - Instructing a departing aircraft to reject their takeoff

 !!! phraseology
-    Aircraft not yet rolling: *"VOZ742, hold position, cancel takeoff clearance"*
+    Aircraft not yet rolling: *"VOZ742, hold position, cancel, I say again, cancel takeoff"*
-    Aircraft rolling: *"QFA864, stop immediately, QFA864, stop immediately*
+    Aircraft rolling: *"QFA864 stop immediately, QFA864 stop immediately"*

 - Providing an uncoordinated vector to an airborne aircraft

 !!! phraseology
-    *"RXA3268, turn left heading 210, climb to `A040`"*
+    *"RXA3268, turn left immediately heading 210, climb to `A040`"*

     ADC can issue any instruction as deemed necessary to avoid a collision.
 They must coordinate the instruction with the overlying controller as soon as practical.

 ### TCU
 With LAHSO in use, ADC will visually separate all relevant aircraft during their final approach and in the event of a go around.
-TCU controllers shall ensure that simultaneous arrivals are laterally segregated where possible, so that their flightpaths do not conflict in the event of a go around.
+TCU controllers shall ensure that simultaneous arrivals are laterally segregated where possible, so that their flight paths do not conflict in the event of a go around.

 This is best achieved by sequencing simultaneous arrivals with a **one minute stagger** between runways.

 ### Enroute
-Enroute controllers should assertain whether each aircraft is capable of participating in LAHSO as soon as possible, and advise Flow of any aircraft who are unable.
+Enroute controllers should ascertain whether each aircraft is capable of participating in LAHSO as soon as possible, and advise Flow of any aircraft who are unable.

-In the real world, LAHSO participation is complicated but, generally, most Australian operators participate.
+In the real world, LAHSO participation is complicated, but generally most Australian operators participate.
 On VATSIM, pilot competency may preclude an understanding of the procedure.
 If in doubt, assume an aircraft is **passive LAHSO** only.

 Aircraft who require the full length of the active runway are to be considered **negative LAHSO** and will not participate in LAHSO in any capacity.
 They must have `XX` added to their label and Flow, if online, must be informed.